videomat-org/iframe-player/README.md

 # iframe-player
-random current time autoplay video player in an iframe
+(random start time) autoplay video player in an iframe

 ## but why?
 * loading bar bug-fix on iphone ios